 Of course, due to the COVID-19 pandemic, many study-abroad options have been limited or cancelled.
 But if you're planning for a semester abroad down the road, we've got some information that can help.

 Study-abroad programs aren't cheap, but the cost varies widely depending on your university, your chosen location, and the aid available to you.
 You can use your regular financial aid to help fund your study-abroad program.
 You may also be able to use funds from private student loans, but you'll need to work with your U.S.-based school to do so.

 Financial aid can cover the cost of studying abroad, but in some cases you may also need to fund your program with private loans.
 Thankfully, some lenders allow you to use funds from private loans to cover your costs.

 Here's what you should know about using federal and private loans to pay for study abroad.

 Can you use FAFSA to study abroad?

 Yes, you can use financial aid to cover the cost of studying abroad, thanks to the Higher Education Act of 1992.
-This piece of legislation allowed students to receive and use federal grants, loans and work assistance for a study-abroad program approved by the U.S.-based university that the student is already enrolled in.
+This piece of legislation allows a student to receive and use federal grants, loans, and work assistance for a study-abroad program approved by the U.S.-based university that the student is already enrolled in.
 And this is true regardless of whether your degree plan requires study abroad.

 Among the types of aid that can be applied to study abroad are:

 - Direct Subsidized Loans